LAKERS TOGETHER: Find out how we're moving forward.

-Physician assistants (PAs) are valued members of the medical community who work with a collaborating physician.
+Physician assistants (PAs) are valued members of the medical community who work as part of a collaborative health care team.
 They take medical histories, perform physical examinations, make clinical diagnoses, treat illnesses, provide patient education, counsel patients, assist in surgery, create patient orders, interpret lab studies, and prescribe medications.

 Why Choose Physician Assistant Studies at Grand Valley?

-- The program is located in the Cook-DeVos Center for Health Sciences in the heart of downtown Grand Rapids' medical mile and in The University Center in Traverse City.
-Both facilities offer dedicated lab and classroom space, access to a simulation center, and connections to the local health care community.
+- Excellent Resources: The program has two locations: the Cook DeVos Center for Health Sciences, Grand Rapids and The University Center, Traverse City.
+Both facilities offer dedicated laboratory and classroom space, access to a simulation center, and connections to the local health care community.

-- Over the last five years GVSU grads have had a first-time pass rate of 100 percent on the NCCPA certification exam.
+- Successful: Over the last five years, GVSU graduates have had a first-time pass rate of 99% on the NCCPA certification exam.

-- Small student-to-faculty ratio means students have greater access to our 15 dedicated faculty members and opportunities for small group discussions.
+- Small Student to Faculty Ratio: The program accepts 48 students per year.
+Students have greater access to our 12 dedicated faculty members and opportunity for small group discussions.

-- Accredited by the Accreditation Review Commission on Education for the Physician Assistant (arc-pa.org).
+- Accredited: The Grand Rapids and Traverse City locations are accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA; arc-pa.org).